AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/asset-microservices-configure-and-use.md

 <!-- **TBD items**:

 * Overall cross-linking with the extensibility content.
-* Mention how to get URL of worker.
-Worker URL for Dev, Stage, and Prod environments.
+* Mention how to get URL of application.
+Application URL for Dev, Stage, and Prod environments.
 * Mention mapping of service parameters.
 Link to compute service article.
 * Review from flow perspective shared in Jira ticket.
 -->